MinghuiChen43/awesome-deep-phenomena/README.md

   - Francis Bach.
   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- Benign Overfitting in Linear Classifiers and Leaky ReLU Networks from KKT Conditions for Margin Maximization. [[paper]](https://arxiv.org/abs/2303.01462)
+  - Spencer Frei, Gal Vardi, Peter L. Bartlett, Nathan Srebro.
+  - Key Word: Benign Overfitting; Implicit Bias.
+  - <details><summary>Digest</summary> Linear classifiers and leaky ReLU networks trained by gradient flow on the logistic loss have an implicit bias towards solutions which satisfy the Karush--Kuhn--Tucker (KKT) conditions for margin maximization.
+In this work we establish a number of settings where the satisfaction of these KKT conditions implies benign overfitting in linear classifiers and in two-layer leaky ReLU networks: the estimators interpolate noisy training data and simultaneously generalize well to test data.

+- The Double-Edged Sword of Implicit Bias: Generalization vs. Robustness in ReLU Networks. [[paper]](https://arxiv.org/abs/2303.01456)
+  - Spencer Frei, Gal Vardi, Peter L. Bartlett, Nathan Srebro.
+  - Key Word: Implicit Bias; Adversarial Robustness.
+  - <details><summary>Digest</summary> In this work, we study the implications of the implicit bias of gradient flow on generalization and adversarial robustness in ReLU networks.
+We focus on a setting where the data consists of clusters and the correlations between cluster means are small, and show that in two-layer ReLU networks gradient flow is biased towards solutions that generalize well, but are highly vulnerable to adversarial examples.
+Our results hold even in cases where the network has many more parameters than training examples.

 - Hiding Data Helps: On the Benefits of Masking for Sparse Coding. [[paper]](https://arxiv.org/abs/2302.12715)
   - Muthu Chidambaram, Chenwei Wu, Yu Cheng, Rong Ge.